kubeflow/community/committee-distribution/charter.md

 In the event of a question of company membership (for example evaluating independence of corporate subsidiaries) a majority of all non-involved KSC members will decide.

 ## Kubeflow Community Distribution maintainers
-Kubeflow Community Distribution (KCD) is community-maintained reference deployment of all Kubeflow sub-projects that is vendor neutral, multi-tenant, secure, and provides an integrated experience between components.
+The Kubeflow Community Distribution (KCD) is the community-maintained reference deployment of all Kubeflow sub-projects and is vendor neutral, multi-tenant, secure, and provides an integrated experience between components.
 ### In Scope (minimal expectations)

 - The Kubeflow Community Distribution must be Kubeflow Conformant.